-The Nubax requires you to bend on your knees to stretch your back, but if you’re worried about your knees or hips – don’t.
-You can simply put a thick pillow under your knees and some people use it on their bed!
+Some people are worried about the Nubax requiring you to bend on your knees to stretch your back, but if you’re worried about your knees or hips – don’t.
+You can simply put a thick pillow under your knees and some people use it on their bed.

 Like I’ve said before, 80-year-old people use it daily with no problems.
 It comes well packaged and well made.
 It takes 10 minutes max to put together and is easy to understand.

 Your package will arrive with a short manual with a step-by-step (with pictures) guide to assembling the Nubax.

 It also shows you how to adjust the shoulder pads and waist belt, how to get out of the Nubax (for those with joint problems), the best times to use it, and more useful info.

 The Nubax weighs 16 pounds (size: 17 x 31.5 x 22.5 inches) and you can pick it up and easily store it under your bed, in a closet, or anywhere else with just a few feet of space.

 Using the Nubax back stretcher may cause an awkward and uncomfortable feeling on your shoulders.
 To prevent it, position the back of your upper arms against the pads, with your wrists on the handlebars.
 This takes the pressure off the shoulders.